National Professional Qualification in Leading Primary Maths (NPQLPM)

 Curriculum:

-This programme follows the Department for Education’s National Professional Qualification for Leading Primary Maths framework.
+This programme follows the Department for Education’s National Professional Qualification (NPQ): Leading Primary Maths framework.

 You learn how to: